afkratz/ChavezCRISPRa/README.md

 - **screen_1_download_ngs.py**

   - Description - Guides the user to designate a directory to recieve the NGS reads from the screen.
 This is done to allow users to specify external large-storage devices.
 Guides the user to download the sra_toolkit.
 Downloads NGS reads from SRA and converts them to .fastq.gz files.
-Skips over existing files.

   - Input files